asherfraz/Transaction-Tracking-System-in-customtkinter/README.md

 - Use the navigation buttons to navigate between different sections of the application.
 - Add, edit, delete transactions as needed.
 - Customize appearance mode and theme according to your preference.
-- Generate reports and summaries for transaction analysis.
+- Generate reports and summaries for transaction analysis (Comming Soon!).

 ## Screenshots